Take Your Career to the Next Level

 During the summer season, Sierra Nevada Journeys delivers both residential summer camp programs and community group programs for kids with disabilities and leadership development.
 During our traditional, week-long summer camp, Instructors facilitate activities such as the challenge course, swimming, kayaking, off-site trips, and teen leadership programs.
 Instructors may find themselves in a summer camp leadership position such as Head Lifeguard, Camp Helper, Staff Mentor, or Challenge Course Aid, if they possess the skills and required certifications.

-We are hiring for part-time educators for the Reno area.
+We regularly hire for a part-time educators for the Reno area and application are accepted year-round.
 Educators teach in a variety of settings (classroom, outdoors, family science nights), grade and analyze assessments and support the overall education operations of the Classrooms Unleashed program.
-The position requires individuals who are able to thrive independently and work well on a team, and who are committed to supporting a non-profit on the leading-edge of the Informal Education industry.
+The position requires an individual who is able to thrive independently and work well on a team, and who is committed to supporting a nonprofit on the leading-edge of the Informal Education industry.
 Classrooms Unleashed programs consist of four lesson units based on topics including Watershed, Earth Science and Life Science, and culminate with an outdoor field study at a local natural area.
 Outdoor field studies include leading trail groups of 12-20 students through a variety of field-based science activities during half-day field trips to local natural areas.
 Part-time Educators report directly to Sierra Nevada Journeys’ Reno Program Manager.

-To apply, complete the online job application and include your resume and cover letter.
+To apply, complete the online job application and include a cover letter and three field-related references.

 Seasonal, Full-Time Roles, Eight Weeks Over the Summer Season